Body Fat Calculator

 Developed by the U.S. Navy, this method uses body circumference measurements and is considered the gold standard for body fat calculation without expensive equipment.

-Men: Uses neck and waist measurements Women: Uses neck, waist, and hip measurements
+Women: Uses neck, waist, and hip measurements

 🟡 YMCA Method (Simple)